Business and Industry Guaranteed Loan Program (B&I)

 - Working capital and debt refinancing.

 Get more information: Ask your local lender if they are aware of the B&I Guaranteed Loan Program.
-For more program information click here, and to apply for any USDA Rural Development program contact your state or local office here.
+For more program information, please visit the Business and Industry Loan Guarantees page, and to apply for any USDA Rural Development program contact your state or local office.